othmanesebban/Seq2Seq-and-Large-Language-Models/seq2seq_video2text-GRU/readme.md

 ### Results

-* the bleu score is about 0.7, there is lots of ways to better it, such as making use of attention model, ...
+* the bleu-4 score is about 0.291, there is lots of ways to better it, such as making use of attention model, ...

-* detailed description please refer to the pdf report, thanks.
+* detailed description please refer to the our paper, thanks.

-* sample result for TZ860P4iTaM_15_28.avi

 ![alt text][image1]